 Dr Natasha Adamou is an art historian specialising in contemporary art, covering sculpture, intimacy and the public space; art and the postindustrial city; and exhibition histories.
 Natasha is Senior Lecturer and Stage Leader at the BA Culture, Criticism and Curation, Central Saint Martins, UAL.
 Prior to this post, Natasha was the Henry Moore Foundation–British School at Rome Fellow in Sculpture (2015-16) and Early Career Research Fellow at the Kingston School of Art, London (2015-18).
 She has published essays on the work of Gabriel Orozco in the Sculpture Journal (Liverpool University Press), and in Sabotage Art: Politics and Iconoclasm in Contemporary Latin America (I.B.Tauris).
 Natasha is currently working on a book on reconstructing exhibitions from the past that will result in the publication of an edited volume with Routledge (2021).

-Iwona Blazwick has been Director of the Whitechapel Gallery, London since 2001 and is a curator, critic and lecturer.
+Iwona Blazwick OBE is a curator, critic, and lecturer.
+She was the Director of the Whitechapel Gallery, London from 2001-2022 and has recently been appointed the Chair of the Royal Commission for AlUla’s Public Art Expert Panel.
 Formerly at Tate Modern and London’s ICA, as well as being an independent curator in Europe and Japan; recent curatorial projects include William Kentridge: Thick Time (2016), Thomas Ruff Photographs 1979-2017 (2017), Mark Dion: Theatre of the Natural World (2018) and Michael Rakowitz (2019) at the Whitechapel Gallery, Carlos Bunga: The Architecture of Life at MAAT, Lisbon (2019), The Palace at 4am a group show at the Archaeological Museum Mykonos (2019) and Sight a solo show with Antony Gormley and the Neon Foundation on the Island of Delos (2019).
 Blazwick has written monographs and articles on many contemporary artists, published extensively on themes and movements in modern and contemporary art, exhibition histories and art institutions, and is series editor of Whitechapel Gallery/MIT Documents of Contemporary Art

 Janine Catalano has spent fifteen years in development in the art and higher education sector, having worked at the Courtauld Institute of Art, the Royal Academy, City & Guilds of London Art School and the University of Pennsylvania.
 Her experience encompasses relationship management, events and fundraising, working with stakeholders including alumni and patrons, corporate supporters, trusts and foundations and statutory funders.
 Additionally, Janine is an art historian with a particular interest in food in modern and contemporary art, and has taught, written and lectured on the subject, as well as designing and delivering culinary cultural events.